FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/plugins/2024-10-08-multipleworlds.md

 > This section needs Multiverse-Portals te be installed, download it [here](https://modrinth.com/plugin/multiverse-portals).

 {: .error}
-> only players having the `multiverse.portal.access.*` (or the `multiverse.portal.access.<portalname>`) permission can use portals
+> only players having the `multiverse.portal.access.*` (or the `multiverse.portal.access.<portalname>`) permission can use portals.
-> Give these permissions to your players using your permission plugin (like: luckperms)
+> Give these permissions to your players using your permission plugin (like: luckperms).

 ## Creating a Portal